-Can you get nerve damage from a vaccine?
+Can you get nerve damage from vaccine administration?

-Vaccines such as the flu shot and tetanus shot can cause serious nerve injuries such as Ulnar Neuropathy.
-Ulnar Neuropathy symptoms may begin immediately after vaccination with tingling in arm and hand after the shot or may take a few days to arise.
-Our vaccine injury lawyers have handled a variety of neurological vaccine injury cases including Parsonage-Turner Syndrome (also known as Brachial Neuritis) and Guillain-Barre Syndrome, among others.
+What happens when you hit a nerve when giving an injection?
+Have you ever experienced a numb arm after vaccines?
+Inoculations such as the flu shot and tetanus shot can cause serious nerve injuries, such as Ulnar neuropathy, when an injection hits a nerve in the arm.
+Ulnar Neuropathy symptoms may begin immediately after vaccination with tingling or pain in arm and hand after the shot or may take a few days to arise.
+Our vaccine injury lawyers have handled a variety of neurological vaccine injury cases, including Parsonage-Turner Syndrome (also known as Brachial Neuritis) and Guillain-Barre Syndrome, among others.
 A common injury seen by our firm is Ulnar Neuropathy.
-If you have ever bumped your “funny bone” resulting in a tingling feeling, you are familiar with the ulnar nerve.
+If you have ever bumped your “funny bone,” resulting in a tingling feeling, you are familiar with the ulnar nerve.
 The ulnar nerve runs from the upper arm down to the fingers.

 Ulnar Neuropathy is a disorder caused by impingement of the ulnar nerve.
 The impingement usually occurs either at the elbow or at the wrist.
-This impingement will result in numbness and tingling down the arm into the pinky and ring fingers.
+Ulnar nerve entrapment will result in numbness and tingling down the arm into the 4th and 5th fingers (pinky and ring fingers).
 In addition, grip weakness, hand coordination, and finger coordination can be affected.
-To test for Ulnar Neuropathy, a doctor will often ask the patient to make an “OK” sign with the thumb and first finger.
-If the patient is suffering ulnar nerve impingement, they will be unable to make this symbol.
+To test for Ulnar Neuropathy, a doctor often asks the patient to make an “OK” sign with the thumb and first finger.
+If the patient is suffering from ulnar nerve impingement, they cannot make this symbol.